 What is laddering?

-Laddering your certificates of deposit is an investment strategy that essentially spreads your money out across several accounts and staggers their maturity dates.
+Laddering your CDs is an investment strategy that essentially spreads your money out across several accounts and staggers their maturity dates.

 The idea is to eventually have one account maturing each year.
 At that time, you can choose what is best to do with it based on your current financial needs.
 If you need a cash infusion, you can choose to withdraw the funds.
 If you want to keep the money in a CD, you have two options.